rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 matching timepoint.

 ### Odometry to rr.TimeSeriesScalar and rr.Transform3D
-When receiving odometry messages, we log the linear and angular velocities using `rr.log_scalar`.
+When receiving odometry messages, we log the linear and angular velocities using `rr.TimeSeriesScalar`.
 Additionally, since we know that odometry will also update the `map/robot` transform, we use this as a cue to look up the corresponding transform and log it.
 ```python